Agastache foeniculum

 Agastache foeniculum (syn.
 Agastache anethiodora (Nutt.)
-Britton), commonly called anise hyssop, blue giant hyssop, Fragrant giant hyssop, or the lavender giant hyssop, is a species of perennial plant in the mint family (Lamiaceae).
-This plant is native to much of north-central and northern North America.
+Britton), commonly called anise hyssop, blue giant hyssop, Fragrant giant hyssop, or the lavender giant hyssop, is a species of perennial plant in the mint family.
+The plant is native to much of northern North America.
 It is tolerant of deer and drought, and is visited by many pollinators.

 Description

-This species grows from 2-4 ft tall and 1 ft wide, in a clump-like, upright shape, with flowers appearing in showy verticillasters, or false whorls, and occasionally branching at the apex.
+Growing from a taproot, the perennial plant grows to 0.6-1.2 m in height, in a clumplike, upright shape.
 The leaves have an oval, toothed shape with a white tint underneath.

 The plant blooms in June to September with bright lavender flowers that become more colorful near the tip.
 One plant may produce upwards of 90,000 individual flowers.
-The root system produces a taproot.
+They appear in showy verticillasters or false whorls, occasionally branching at the apex.